KateNSL/hello-world/README.md

 # hello-world
-hi, this is just following the instruction. and I write something on this page.
+hi, this is just following the instruction.